po1sigala/live/01-Class-Content/02-Advanced-CSS-dev/01-Activities/16-Stu_Pseudo-Classes/README.md

 ## 🏆 Bonus

-* If you have fully completed the above tasks, here is something you and your partner can work through as an added challenge to further your knowledge:
+If you have completed the activity and want to further your knowledge, work through the following challenge with your partner:

 * How can you force pseudo-class styles to display using the Chrome DevTools?

-* Use [Google](https://www.google.com) or another search engine to research the above.
+Use [Google](https://www.google.com) or another search engine to research this.

 ---
 © 2020 Trilogy Education Services, LLC, a 2U, Inc. brand.
 Confidential and Proprietary.
 All Rights Reserved.